Not sure how to pick the Google Ads bid strategy that’s right for you?

 As Google puts it, if you sell US$5,000 diamond rings, one new customer is probably worth more than if you sell US$0.99 packs of gum.

-But before you jump into any of that, you need to understand which of these Google Ads bid strategies is best for you.
+But before you jump into any of that, you need to understand how to find the best bid strategy for Google Ads.

 How to Choose a Google Ads Bid Strategy